 Tip#7: Do your dog’s paws smell like corn chips?
 That may be a sign of excessive yeast or bacteria on your dog’s feet.
 Your dog’s immune system usually keeps it down to a lower level, but sometimes environmental or food allergies can cause those levels to spike.
 Wipe their paws when they come inside to lessen the bacteria’s growth.
 If the problem gets more severe, talk to your vet about options.

 Tip #8: Are your dog’s paws super thick and crusty?
 Do they have fur growing from the paw pads themselves?
 It could be canine hyperkeratosis.
 It may be a genetic problem or a symptom of an underlying condition.
 If you notice these signs, check with your vet; they may have some balms that can help provide relief.

 Tip #9: Don’t forget the nails!
 If your dog’s nails are clicking on the floor or getting snagged, it’s time to get them trimmed!

 Tip #10: Try giving your dog a paw massage!
 It’s just as beneficial as a hand massage for a human.
 It will promote better circulation in your dog’s paws.
 Start by rubbing the bottom of the pad and make sure to rub between the toes.

 At times like this, you may be grateful for your shoes!
-Isn’t it nice to not have to worry about that problem for your own feet?
+Isn’t it nice not to have to worry about that problem for your own feet?
 A little awareness is all it takes to keep your pet’s tootsies happy and healthy.
 Luckily, taking care of your dog’s paws is very simple.
-As a general rule of thumb: if you wouldn’t want to walk on it without shoes, then don’t expect your dog to!
+As a general rule of thumb: if you wouldn’t want to walk on it without shoes, then don’t expect your dog too!